microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/web/GetStartedOverview.md

-Fluent UI for the web is available in two flavors: Fabric React and Fabric Core.
+Fluent UI for the web is available in two flavors: Fluent UI React and Fabric Core.

 <!-- manually creating h3 to avoid duplicate auto-generated IDs -->
-<h3 class="fabric-react-overview">Fabric React</h3>
+<h3 class="fabric-react-overview">Fluent UI React</h3>

-Fabric React is the official [open-source](https://github.com/microsoft/fluentui) React front-end framework designed to build experiences that fit seamlessly into a broad range of Microsoft products.
+Fluent UI React is the official [open-source](https://github.com/microsoft/fluentui) React front-end framework designed to build experiences that fit seamlessly into a broad range of Microsoft products.
 It provides robust, up-to-date, accessible components which are highly customizable using CSS-in-JS.
-[Get started with Fabric React](#fabric-react)
+[Get started with Fluent UI React](#fabric-react)

 <h3 class="fabric-core-overview">Fabric Core</h3>